oguzhanfatihkucuk/Recipe-App/README.md

 ### Sale Confirm

 There are two options to complete the sale process: cash and credit card.
-If you choose credit card, simply click Payment By Credit Card.
-Alternatively, for cash payment, enter the amount received under Cash Received and click Confirm Sale.
+If you choose credit card, simply click `Payment By Credit Card`.
+Alternatively, for cash payment, enter the amount received under `Cash Received` and click `Confirm Sale`.

 ### E-mail

 Only the cash option offers e-mail services.
-After entering the amount of cash received, the E-archive option becomes available.
+After entering the amount of cash received, the `E-archive` option becomes available.
 You can enter the customer's e-mail address, and the receipt will be sent to that e-mail.

 ### Add Product

 This functionality is currently unavailable but is demonstrated.
-Follow this path: Transaction/Add Product, and click Add New Products after filling in the required fields.
+Follow this path: `Transaction/Add Product`, and click `Add New Products` after filling in the required fields.

 ### Reports

-This screen provides information and charts for the app, accessible under User Information, Z-Report, Campaigns, and Charts.
+This screen provides information and charts for the app, accessible under `User Information`, `Z-Report`, `Campaigns`, and `Charts`.

-User Information: Stores all registered user information.
+`User Information`: Stores all registered user information.
-Z-Report: Access receipts of sales made during the day, categorized as sent and unsent.
+`Z-Report`: Access receipts of sales made during the day, categorized as sent and unsent.
-Campaigns: Detailed information about registered campaigns.
+`Campaigns`: Detailed information about registered campaigns.
-Charts: Reports on daily sales, including the number of sales, income generated, and total products sold via credit card and cash, presented in separate graphs.
+`Charts`: Reports on daily sales, including the number of sales, income generated, and total products sold via credit card and cash, presented in separate graphs.

 ### Explore Screen